 US Visitors fly from LA across the Pacific, a 12-hour direct flight to Auckland.
 From Australia, it’s a 3-hour flight across the Tasman Sea.

 North Island: Arrive into Auckland International Airport in the North Island, go through Customs.
 Transfer by domestic air to Palmerston North Regional Airport, about 1 hour flight, where hunters will be met by staff and transfered 2 hours to the coastal ranch.

-South Island: Arrive into Auckland International Airport in the North Island, go through Customs and go to Domestic Terminal to catch a flight to Christchurch airport.
-Hosts await at Christchurch Airport to meet and greet, and provide 1.5 hour transfer to lodge.
+South Island: Direct flights from LA and San Fransisco directly to Christchurch airport.
+Hosts await at Christchurch Airport to meet and greet, and provide 2 hour transfer to lodge.

 What to Bring – New Zealand Bird Hunting Combo

 Useful equipment for duck hunting includes chest waders and camouflaged, brown or green colored clothing.
 Guides have decoys and dogs.
 For upland hunting stout walking boots and a shooting vest for shells and birds are helpful.
 A warm hat, thick woolen socks, rain clothes, thermal underwear, binoculars, daypack, camera.
 Rifle and prefered ammunition, or may be purchased locally.
 Shotguns may be rented at South Island Lodge.
 Shotshell ammo is available locally.

 Gratuities – New Zealand Hunting Trips